CS CIL Blaj: History

-CIL promoted to Divizia C for the first time at the end of the 1971–72 season, winning the Alba County Championship and the promotion play-off against Dacia Orăștie, the Hunedoara County Championship winner, 5–0 at home and 0–2 away.
+CIL earned promotion to Divizia C for the first time at the end of the 1971–72 season, after winning the Alba County Championship and defeating Dacia Orăștie, the Hunedoara County Championship winners, 5–2 on aggregate in the promotion play-off, winning 5–0 at home before losing the return leg 0–2.

-In their first season in Divizia C, CIL Blaj finished 4th in Series IX.
-In the following seasons, the team narrowly avoided relegation by finishing 13th in Series XII in 1973–74 and 13th in Series IX in 1974–75.
-A slight improvement followed with a 10th-place finish in Series XI in the 1975–76 season, but the team was eventually relegated at the end of the 1976–77 season after finishing 15th in Series XII.
+In their first season in Divizia C, CIL Blaj finished fourth in Series IX.
+The following campaigns proved more difficult, with the team narrowly avoiding relegation after finishing 13th in Series XII in 1973–74 and 13th in Series IX in 1974–75.
+A slight improvement followed with a tenth-place finish in Series XI in 1975–76, but CIL were relegated at the end of the 1976–77 season after finishing 15th in Series XII.

-CIL quickly returned to Divizia C at the end of the following season, winning the county championship again and earning promotion without a play-off match, as a team from a less-represented county in the third division.
+CIL quickly returned to Divizia C at the end of the following season, winning the Alba County Championship once again and earning promotion without having to contest a play-off, as Alba was one of the counties with fewer representatives in the third division.

-In the 1978–79 season, CIL finished 13th in Series VIII, two points above the relegation line.
-The following two seasons, 1979–80 and 1980–81, brought 7th-place finishes in Series XI.
-However, the stay in the third tier ended after the 1981–82 season, with a 15th-place finish leading to relegation.
+In the 1978–79 season, CIL finished 13th in Series VIII, two points above the relegation zone.
+The following two campaigns, 1979–80 and 1980–81, both ended with seventh-place finishes in Series XI.
+Their spell in the third tier ended after the 1981–82 season, when a 15th-place finish resulted in relegation.

-CIL won the 1982–83 Alba County Championship but lost the promotion to Divizia C to Minerul Șuncuiuș, the Bihor County Championship winner, with a 2–3 aggregate score (2–1 at home and 0–2 away).
+CIL won the 1982–83 Alba County Championship, but failed to gain promotion to Divizia C after losing 2–3 on aggregate to Minerul Șuncuiuș, the Bihor County Championship winners.
+CIL won the first leg 2–1 at home before losing 0–2 away.

-In 1983, the team was renamed Târnavele Blaj, after the Târnava river, formed by the confluence of Târnava Mare and Târnava Mică in Blaj.
-The team earned promotion to the third division by winning the 1983–84 Alba County Championship and defeating Metalul Reghin, the Mureș County Championship winner, in the promotion play-off with a 4–3 aggregate score (0–2 away, 4–1 at home).
+In 1983, the club was renamed Târnavele Blaj, after the Târnava river system, whose two branches, the Târnava Mare and Târnava Mică, meet at Blaj.
+The team returned to the third division after winning the 1983–84 Alba County Championship and defeating Metalul Reghin, the Mureș County Championship winners, 4–3 on aggregate in the promotion play-off.
+After losing the first leg 0–2 away, Târnavele overturned the deficit with a 4–1 victory at home.